Toni Halliday

-Antoinette "Toni" Halliday (born 5 July 1964) is an English musician best known as the lead vocalist, lyricist, and occasional guitarist of the alternative rock band Curve, along with Dean Garcia.
+Antoinette "Toni" Halliday (born 5 July 1964) is a British musician best known as the lead vocalist, lyricist, and occasional guitarist of the alternative rock band Curve, along with Dean Garcia.

-She was also a member of the bands Photofitz, The Uncles, State of Play and Scylla.
-Halliday released solo work as Toni Halliday and Chatelaine.
+Halliday was also a member of the bands Photofitz, The Uncles, State of Play and Scylla.
+She released solo work as Toni Halliday and Chatelaine.
 She collaborated with artists like Robert Plant, Recoil, The Future Sound of London, Leftfield, Paul van Dyk, Freaky Chakra, DJ?
 Acucrack, Headcase, The Killers, Acid Android, and Orbital.

 Halliday has a contralto vocal range.

 Early life and career

 Halliday was born on 5 July 1964 in Parsons Green, London, and brought up in various locations across Europe, before eventually settling in Washington New Town, Tyne and Wear.
+Her father is British and her mother Polish.

-From 1978 to 1980, Halliday was the lead vocalist in a punk rock band named Photofitz (initially called The Incest), after which she left to start a solo career.
+From 1978 to 1980, Halliday was the lead vocalist in a punk rock band named Photofitz (initially called the Incest), after which she left to start a solo career.
+In 1980, a sixteen-year-old Halliday recorded a collection of songs with producer Steve Thompson, which remained unreleased until 2021.
+Seven of these songs were released as a part of the Iron Man of Norton box set on digital platforms in August 2021.

 The first commercially released recording to feature Halliday was the single "The Smile and the Kiss" (1983) by the new wave band Bonk, on which she performed uncredited backing vocals.
-The following year, Halliday's new band The Uncles released the single "What's the Use of Pretending", whereupon the singer returned to performing backing vocals for other artists, including the Robert Plant albums Shaken 'n' Stirred (1985), and Now and Zen (1988).
+The following year, Halliday's new band the Uncles released the single "What's the Use of Pretending", whereupon the singer returned to performing backing vocals for other artists, including the Robert Plant albums Shaken 'n' Stirred (1985), and Now and Zen (1988).

-In 1985, Halliday and multi-instrumentalist Dean Garcia formed the band State of Play together with Garcia's wife Julie Fletcher and Eurythmics drummer Olle Romö.
+In 1985, Halliday and multi-instrumentalist Dean Garcia formed the band State of Play, together with Garcia's wife Julie Fletcher and Eurythmics drummer Olle Romö.
 The following year, State of Play released an LP on Virgin Records titled Balancing the Scales, a non-hit album that spawned two singles: "Natural Colour" and "Rock-a-bye Baby".

 After the subsequent demise of State of Play, Halliday made another attempt at a solo career.
-Her album Hearts and Handshakes (produced by Halliday with Alan Moulder) was released in 1989, a year after it was finished, and four singles were taken from it, "Weekday", "Love Attraction", "Time Turns Around", and "Woman in Mind".
+Her album Hearts and Handshakes (produced by Halliday and Alan Moulder) was released in 1989, a year after it was finished, and four singles were taken from it: "Weekday", "Love Attraction", "Time Turns Around", and "Woman in Mind".
+The twelve-inch release of "Time Turns Around" features a special version of the song remixed by Alan Wilder.

 Curve

-Dean Garcia had played on Hearts and Handshakes, and the pair now collaborated to form Curve, with Halliday serving as lead singer.
+Dean Garcia had performed on Hearts and Handshakes, and the pair now collaborated to form Curve, with Halliday serving as lead singer.
 Their partnership would last from 1990 to 2005.
 The group's main releases are the studio albums Doppelgänger (1992), Cuckoo (1993), Come Clean (1998), Gift (2001), The New Adventures of Curve (2002), and the compilations Radio Sessions (1993), Open Day at the Hate Fest (2001), The Way of Curve (2004), Rare and Unreleased (2010).